 - With any stammer, to be a disability it must have a substantial (ie more than minor or trivial) effect on one’s ability to carry out normal day-to-day activities: see separate ‘Disability’ main page.

-- As for the stammer being an ‘impairment’ (below), the claimant need not show what the cause of the stammer is.
+- As to the stammer being an ‘impairment’ (below), the claimant need not show what the cause of the stammer is.
 It does not matter if doctors and therapists cannot work out what is causing it – except that if the genuineness of the symptoms is disputed then being able to point to a cause can have evidential value to support them being genuine.

 - If a disability is caused by or made worse by the employer’s actions, perhaps an accident at work or mistreatment there, the employer may need to “go the extra mile” to accommodate the disability.
 Below If disability is the employer’s fault.

 In some cases stammering starts in adulthood, often called “late onset” stammering.
 This may be: